dedSyn4ps3/go-nginx-proxy/README.md

 <br>

-> This repo is meant to hold the code files for the Medium article [Power of the Proxy](https://medium.com/@erutherford_nullreturn).
+> This repo is meant to hold the code files for the Medium article [Power to the Proxy](https://medium.com/@erutherford_nullreturn).

 The overall structure of the project is as follows: